Coveros-GitHub-Sandbox/selenified/README.md

 ```java
     finish();
 ```
+Note, this is only needed if checking states with `verify`, instead of `azzert`.
+As previously stated, `azzert` immediately ends the tests with a comparison checking for failure, whereas `verify` will continue forward, tracking issues as they are encountered.

 Using and IDE such as Eclipse will help you auto-complete desired commands, and the [JavaDocs](https://coveros.github.io/selenified) provided will outline each piece of functionality.